Comparison of Italian and Spanish

 La Repubblica/El pais) are usually capitalised in Italian but not

 in Spanish.
-Also, the Italian formal third person subject pronoun Lei
+Also, the Italian formal second person subject pronoun Lei

 - On the whole I would say that Spanish spelling is slightly easier to

 master than Italian, but both systems are a lot simpler than English!

 Last updated December 2016 by Adam N. Letchford.